JasonHyun/MiFoodTech/design/design-journey.md

 - Serif or Monospace Font (rustic)
 - No circular images (They look too modern and would leave too much white space)

+We chose Theme 1, mainly because its features most resembled the examples that we were provided with from our client.
+As such, Theme 1 rests closest with the direction to which our client wants us to design our website, with respect to its theme.
+Furthermore, the features from Theme 1 best fit the idea of a startup company, as compared to those from Theme 2 and 3.

 ### Interactivity Ideas (Milestone 2)
 > Brainstorm several ideas for your site's interactivity.